szymslo/car-configurator/README.md

-### Application allows you to configure your car by picking its individual parts from the database
+### This application allows you to arrange your car by picking its individual parts from the database
+#### Database is hosted on MongoDB Atlas, so there is no need for any configurations

 <br>